william-vw/punya/appinventor/docs/markdown/reference/components/connectivity.md

 : Specifies the default interval (in seconds) between actions, where an action includes a location probe plus service call.

-{:id="GooglePlacesService.TestLocation" .list} *TestLocation*
+{:id="GooglePlacesService.TestLocation" .list .ro .bo} *TestLocation* : Property for TestLocation
-: The location used for testing the component.
- This location will be used to access the service instead of the user's actual location given by GPS or network.

 {:id="GooglePlacesService.UseGPS" .boolean} *UseGPS*
 : Whether the location probe will use GPS or not.